ait-testbed/attackmate/development/_sources/configuration/remote_config.rst.txt

 remote_config
 =============

-The remote_config section defines connections to remote AttackMate instances.
+``remote_config`` defines connections to remote AttackMate instances.
 This allows one AttackMate instance to act as a controller, dispatching playbooks or commands to remote nodes.

-Like other executors, the configuration uses unique identifiers (names) for each connection.
-If a command in a playbook does not explicitly specify a connection, the first entry defined in this configuration is used as the default.
+Each connection is identified by a user-defined name that can be referenced in playbook commands via the ``connection`` field.
+If no connection is specified, the first entry in the configuration is used as the default.

 .. code-block:: yaml